RahilPatel04/MartialArts_VR_Project1/README.md

 Due to the Lockdowns and Covid-19, BJJ gyms were shut down and then opened back up in June/July.
 To represent that experience, I implemented a Covid-19 Toggle button, that is located on the help desk, with the appropriate texts above it describing what Covid-19 mode the user is in.
 ### Covid-19 Toggle Button
-There are three modes that represent the stages(Modes) that BJJ gyms went through: Mode 1(Normal), Mode 2(Lockdowns), and Mode 3(Current Situtation).
+There are three modes that represent the stages(Modes) that BJJ gyms went through: Mode 1(Normal), Mode 2(Lockdowns), and Mode 3(Current Situation).
 * Picture of the Covid-19 Button that we will use to toggle Covid mode.
 The Covid button is controlled by an event that is handled in three.JS.
 When the button changes mode, certain objects either turn invisible/visible, change animation clips, or change positions.
 These will be later explained in the headers below.

 ![Covid-19 Button Pic](https://raw.githubusercontent.com/RahilPatel04/MartialArts_VR_Project1/master/ReportDocuments/Images/CovidButtonPic.PNG)
 ### Mode 1: Normal
 Mode 1: Normal.
 This is what BJJ gyms where like in January/February.
 This is also the default setting that the User spawns in the environment with.
-There are some objects in this default scene that potrays the theme of what BJJ was before the lockdowns.
+There are some objects in this default scene that portrays the theme of what BJJ was before the lockdowns.
 #### The BJJ Fighter Models
 * I made one fighting character model in blender using low poly items like cubes and spheres.